tH0m4Ssxsqrd/Anime-ESRGAN-helper/README.md

 - ├── /output
 - └── realesrgan-ncnn-vulkan

 The only folders and files you need to provide are the 'model' folder and the 'realesrgan-ncnn-vulkan' file.
-The script ask if you want to create the remaining ones if they don't exist
+The script ask if you want to create the remaining ones if they don't exist.